rorymurphyza/GoogleXSSGame/README.md

 ##Challenge 4
 Let's take a look at what we have here.
 We have a freetext box (that takes anything) which kicks off a timer to display a message.
 The box functions correctly when we put in a number and anything else just causes the spinner to keep going and going and going.
 Looking at what happens when we press the button, we see that we put a call to the `startTimer()` function and then draw the spinner using the `onload` feature of an image.
 This looks like a fantastic place to try break.

-The HTML element that is draw looks like this for an input of 60:
+The HTML element that is drawn looks like this for an input of 60:
 ```HTML
 <img src="/static/loading.gif" onload="startTimer('60');">
 ```